jdgwf/gw-pdf-mirror/README.md

 ### Prerequisites

-You'll need a fairly current version of python3 or python2, but the requirements are pretty minimal.
-Both versions work with this script.
+You'll need a fairly current version of python3 or python2 (no guarantees that it works on python2, for I don't use it anymore), but the requirements are pretty minimal.
+Both versions should work with this script.

 ### Installing

 The default config will download the files into a directory the script is located.
 If you're wanting to change the "base path", just copy the config.sample.py to config.py and change the settings there.
 The config.py will not be overwritten with subsequent git pulls, and the config.sample.py will have a list of all the options you can change in subsequent versions.

 ## Deployment